PearsonEducation/StatsPoller/docs/jmx.md

 ## Standard Metrics

 Without blacklists and/or whitelists filtering out metrics, the JMX collector will grab every numeric attribute offered by the JVM.
 A plain JVM will often output 100+ metrics.
 A JVM that uses lots of fancy libraries and/or exposes lots of JMX metrics will sometimes offer thousands of metrics.
 For example, a single Apache Cassandra JVM will offer over 3000 metrics.
+As a result, a description of each metric will not be provided in this documentation.
 To preview the output of what StatsPoller might fetch/output, connect to your JVM with a tool like VisualVM & use the mBean viewer to see all the available JMX metrcs.
 Note that StatsPoller always outputs a JVM availability metric, 'Availability.Available'.
 Whenever StatsPoller is connected to the target JVM, 'Availability.Available' will output '1', otherwise it outputs '0'.

-### Example Output (Sample)
+### Example Output (Sample, Graphite Formatted)

 Availability.Available 1 1466371333
 java-lang.OperatingSystem.TotalSwapSpaceSize 131608461312 1466370213